vlasn/web-components/putting-things-together.md

 ```
 We can stuff all this in `custom-counter.html`.

-To actually use it in another HTML file, we can use another nifty new feature - HTML imports:
+To make use of it in another HTML file, we can use another nifty new feature - HTML imports:
 ```html
 <link rel="import" href="source/to-your-file.html">
 ```